 Wetlands are the most biologically diverse kind of ecosystem, as they support both aquatic and terrestrial plant and wildlife species.
 These ecosystems provide a range of benefits, such as flood management, water quality improvement, groundwater replenishment and climate resilience, as well as recreation and economic opportunities, such as for timber, hunting and fishing.

-Conservation Halton uses wetland mapping to identify potential wetlands and to determine if a property may be regulated by Conservation Halton.
-Conservation Halton regulates all watercourses, valleylands, wetlands, Lake Ontario and Burlington Bay shoreline, and hazardous lands, as well as lands adjacent to these features.
+Conservation Halton uses wetland mapping to identify potential wetlands and to determine if a property may be regulated by us.
+We regulate all watercourses, valleylands, wetlands, Lake Ontario and Burlington Bay shoreline, and hazardous lands, as well as lands adjacent to these features.
 Up-to-date mapping supports the delivery of our regulatory and planning programs and helps ensure wetlands are protected.

 A report on Conservation Halton’s Wetland Mapping Review and Update project was brought to the Conservation Halton Board of Directors on June 23, 2022.
 The associated public engagement period began July 13, 2022, continuing until the end of 2022.
-CH staff held engagement sessions, undertook site visits to confirm and delineate wetlands on individual properties, and had numerous discussions with individuals and stakeholders.
+Conservation Halton staff held engagement sessions, discussions with individuals and stakeholders, and undertook site visits to confirm and delineate wetlands on individual properties.

-Staff was on track to bring the mapping to the CH Board for approval in Q1 of 2023; however, in late Fall 2023, the Province introduced Bill 23, as well as a number of other proposals that could impact how Conservation Authorities regulate and map wetlands in the future (e.g., proposed changes regulations under Section 28 of the CA Act; changes to the Ontario Wetland Evaluation System, etc.).
-As such, Conservation Halton’s Wetland Mapping Review and Update project is on hold.
+Staff were on track to bring the mapping to the Conservation Halton Board for approval in Q1 of 2023; however, in late Fall 2023, the Province introduced Bill 23 and other proposals that could impact how Conservation Authorities regulate and map wetlands in the future (e.g., proposed changes regulations under Section 28 of the CA Act; changes to the Ontario Wetland Evaluation System, etc.).
+Conservation Halton’s Wetland Mapping Review and Update project is on hold.
 Staff updated the Board on the status of the project on February 16, 2023.

 The following next steps will be taken for this project: